shashi9128/shashi9128/README.md

 - 👋 Hi, I’m @shashi Ranjan
 - 👀 I’m interested in Data Sceince Project
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently Working on Image processing
 -
-- 📫 my email id shashirnjn14@gmail.com
+- 📫 My email id : shashirnjn14@gmail.com

 <!---
 shashi9128/shashi9128 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.